amelia-s3/scrapyard-Tobias-V/README.md

 # Tobias-V
 ![Face of Tobias](https://github.com/amelia-s3/scrapyard-Tobias-V/blob/main/tobias.jpg)
-Tobias runs on a mini audino and an analog synth that screams
+This is Tobias.
+Tobias runs on a mini arudino and an analog synth that screams.
+His sole purpose is running around jamming aloud to some quite terrible music.
+He's basically that one guy who doesn't understand that he should be wearing headphones if he wants to listen to something in public.
 ## Purpose
 run around jamming obviously
 ## Did why are you building it like that?